 Depending on trainees´ responses to “How do you get ransomware?” you may be pleasantly surprised or very concerned.
-At least by asking the question (and ignoring the inevitable smart Alec who answers, “You get ransomware from the Dark Web”), you gauge your employees´ susceptibility to online threats and the preliminary measures you’ll need to take to raise phishing awareness.
+At the least, you can better gauge your employees´ appreciation of the threats posed.
+This insight will inform your decision-making as you take steps to raise phishing awareness.

-Measures a Company Can Take to Protect against Ransomware
+Measures a Company can Take for Better Ransomware Prevention

 In many areas of life, knowing something and applying that knowledge don’t always follow hand in hand.
 Although your employees may know “How do you get ransomware?” and even how to report suspicions, companies should implement measures to protect themselves against ransomware and its consequences.
 These measures may vary, but generally include: